The popular green wordmark design has always been an essential aspect of Safaricom’s business model.

 The revamp of the logo made it easy for Safaricom to have an icon that could be easily resized, that is the (S) and the red swatch.

 The colour scheme of the Safaricom logo still reflects many of the same themes as previous iterations, using crisp red and dark green to convey the message of African nature as well as futuristic technology.

 Safaricom’s new logo is said to be the reflection where we’re headed together and the possibility thereof.

 There’s little doubt that the new Safaricom logo will play a huge role in the company’s branding and marketing, which is why Safaricom has worked so hard to make the design elements of the logo reflective of the company’s message and their approach.

 For a long time, Safaricom has had an in house team of developers and designers who have worked in ensuring the brand communication and visual work are seamless.

 While the latest Safaricom logo is still relatively new, the company is already investing a lot in it.
-Most of the wall painting and billboard release has been done that made the public aware of the Safaricom rebranding.
+They company invested in wall paintings and releasing billboards to make the public aware of the Safaricom rebrand.

-In summary, Safaricom as a company is determined for the growth and this has been communicated in their mission.
+In summary, Safaricom as a company is determined to uphold consistent growth and this has been strongly communicated in their mission.

-Part of their challenge, then, is to remain relevant in conveying that mission and message to their customers, and the design of their logo is one of the tools they are using to accomplish this task.
+Part of their challenge, then, is to remain relevant in conveying this mission to their customers, and their logo is one of the tools they are using to accomplish this task.

 It’ll be exciting to see what Safaricom is able to accomplish in the coming years and equally exciting to see how the company continues to use their logo and their eye for attractive, meaningful design to push Safaricom forward.